-(Adds share price, details from meeting, company comment, background on drug)
+(Adds share price, details from meeting, company comment,

 By Susan Heavey

 on Tuesday recommended approval of MannKind Corp's